kubernetes/contributor-site/content/en/blog/2022/sig_docs_spotlight_blog.md

 In addition to that, there are two other subprojects: [reference-docs](https://github.com/kubernetes-sigs/reference-docs) and the [website](https://github.com/kubernetes/website), which is built with Hugo and is an important ownership area.

-### Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of Dockershim in the latest 1.24 release.
-How has SIG Docs’ helped the project to ensure a smooth change among the end-users?
+### Recently there has been a lot of buzz around the Kubernetes ecosystem as well as the industry regarding the removal of dockershim in the latest 1.24 release.
+How has SIG Docs helped the project to ensure a smooth change among the end-users? {#dockershim-removal}

 Documenting the removal of Dockershim was a mammoth task, requiring the revamping of existing documentation and communicating to the various stakeholders regarding the deprecation efforts.
 It needed a community effort,